rht-labs/tech-exercise/docs/slides/content/ux.md

 #### _How do we do it?_
 5. "Hear" outlines what the user is hearing and how it may influence them (family, friends, media, coworkers)
 6. "Think & Feel" what feelings are invoked?
 Consider positive and negative.
 What worries them?
 What are they lacking?
 What thoughts are triggered?
 7. Pains & Gains - What does success and failure look like?
-Capture the obstacles and aspirations.
+Capture the obstacles and aspirations
-8. Cluster collaboratively similar notes within the same quadrants, theme and discuss - the team should gain a shared understanding of the user.
+8. Cluster collaboratively similar notes within the same quadrants, theme and discuss - the team should gain a shared understanding of the user